Sixties City Index Page

 Apple Clothes Label

 In 1968 The Beatles opened their Apple boutique in the West End, run by Dutch hippie designers Simon and Marijke, combining the flowery 'hippie' look and 'Sergeant Pepper' military styles with top designer names.
 This was followed on May 22nd by a second shop specialising in theatrical clothing.
 As a 'by the way', Simon Posthuma and Marijke Kroger were both members of a Dutch band and a pop-art collective called 'The Fool'.
-Karl Ferris brought them to London from a hippie community on Ibiza in 1966, after having some of their work featured in The Times, and they opened a studio where they were joined by Barry Finch and Josje Leeger.
+Karl Ferris brought them to London from a hippie community on Ibiza in 1966 and, after having some of their work featured in The Times, they opened a studio where they were joined by Barry Finch and Josje Leeger.

 After getting involved with Epstein's Saville Theatre they were responsible for the external mural and much of the inside design of the Apple boutique.
 They produced stage clothes for many top bands including The Hollies, Cream, The Move and Procol Harum and were also involved in the design of many LP covers, including some of The Beatles'.
 Although the establishment was very popular as a showcase for the latest fashions, the high prices tended to make the youth buy their clothes elsewhere and the shops closed on July 31st with huge losses.
 The Beatles took what they wanted from the stock and everything else was given away to passers-by.